rugbyprof/4663-Cryptography/Assignments/A03/README.md

 - Make sure you have an "assignments" folder on your Github repo.
 - Create a folder called `A03` and place all files (source code or text) that were used in the decrypting of these messages.
-- If you used pencil an paper, scan or take pics and include them in your folder.
+- You should have some written work included in your folder as well.
+Scan or take (good n straight) photos of your work.
+Images should be displayed in your README.md file as part of your write up.
 - Follow the guidelines of [this](../../Resources/02-Readmees/README.md) to help you write a README.md for your assignment.
 (10% of grade).
 - Create two files: `decrypted_1.txt` and `decrypted_2.txt` with your decrypted answers in them.
 - The README.md is for you to list any sources you used, explain issues, post your pictures if your uploaded any, etc.